aproposorg/KV260-PYNQ-tutorial/README.md

 ## IP Export
 Now we can export our design as IP into a Zip file.
-Give it a specific name such ``IP_getCorrelator_2023`` You can inspect the zip file which contain some HDL files and configuration files
+Give it a specific name such ``IP_getCorrelator_2023`` You can inspect the zip file, which contain some HDL files and configuration files

 # Vivado block design

 The purpose of Vivado design is to generate bitstream for our HLS design.
-The IP can not work alone, it need to be connected to the rest of the design such as ZYNQ controller, AXI interconnects for our stream interface.
+The IP can not work alone, it needs to be connected to the rest of the design, such as ZYNQ controller, AXI interconnects for our stream interface.

-In a simple design, this step is simple and straight forward.
+In a simple design, this step is straightforward.
 We can just drag and drop the IP into the block design and connect the interface.

 ## Create a new board design

-Create a new board design for the KV260 board, and create a new block design.
+Create a new board design for the KV260 board and a new block design.

 add the following IP into the block design
 1) 1x ZYNQ Processing System